 We started out with sending our dragons through rings of fire.

-I bought a couple of these fun Toothless Flying Toys at Target:
+I bought a couple of fun dragon toys to use for this.

 Each boy had to stand a set distance from the hula hoops and launch the toys and try to get it through a hula hoop.

-After this we had Dragon Trainer obstacle course.
+After this, we had a Dragon Trainer obstacle course.
 I divided the boys into two teams.
 I had an obstacle course set up around my house with simple obstacles for them to perform.
-They had to wield their Hiccup’s Dragon Blade sword:
+They had to wield their sword:

 And their shield that we made (see below), and make their way through an obstacle course.